 For the rest of the world, fires would be just an appetizer.

-80 billion tons of Denson smoke would invade Earth's atmosphere.
-By shielding the sun's rays, smoke would lower the Earth's average temperature for several years in a range of -15 ° C to -12 ° C, with food shortages across the planet.
+80 billion tons of Denson smoke would invade the Earth's atmosphere.
+By shielding the sun's rays, smoke would lower the Earth's average temperature for several years in a range between -15°C and -12°C, resulting in food shortages across the planet.

 “Our study, conducted with an advanced mathematical model, shows negative effects even in the growth of plants on land and algae in the sea.
-There would also be terrible consequences on the entire food chain, " says the co-author Nicole Lovenduski, associate professor of Atmospheric and Oceanic Sciences and member of the Arctic and Alpine Research Institute (INSTAAR).
+There would also be terrible consequences for the entire food chain,” says the co-author Nicole Lovendushki, associate professor of Atmospheric and Oceanic Sciences and member of the Institute for Arctic and Alpine Research (INSTAAR).

-Toon hopes his study will make people realize that the end of the Cold War has by no means erased the risk of a nuclear Holocaust.
+Toon hopes his study will make it clear to people that the end of the Cold War hasn't wiped out the risk of a nuclear holocaust at all.

 For further information: OB Toon & AA.
 VV., “Rapidly Expanding Nuclear Arsenals in Pakistan and India Portend Regional and Global Catastrophe,” Science Advances (2019).
 DOI: 10.1126 / sciadv.aay5478